thenewboston-blockchain/Bank/README.md

 celery -A config.settings worker -l debug
 ```

-To run all tests in parallel:
+To run all tests:
 ```
-python3 manage.py test --parallel
+pytest
 ```

 To monitor Celery tasks: